Clarity. Reassurance. A plan for what comes next.

 The Cognitive Health Review is ideal for adults who:

 You may have come across brief memory screening tools at your GP surgery or local memory clinic — like the MoCA or Mini-Mental State Exam.
-These are widely used, and they do a good job of flagging more obvious cognitive decline.
+These are widely used, and they do a reasonable job of flagging the most obvious cognitive decline.

 But they have limits.